Mina Learns Chinese Books for Children with Pinyin and English

 Have you read the Mina Learns Chinese books with your children or students?

+What did you think of the books, and which is your child’s favorite?
 Are you reading the simplified or traditional Chinese books with your kids?
 And do you rely on the Pinyin and English translations, too?
+We’d love to hear in the comments below!

-Where to buy Chinese books for kids
+Chinese books for kids

 Firstly thanks for your amazing blog.
 It’s so